Roy-lab/drmn_utils/feature_generation_tools/README.md

 # Summary of Q-motif and promoter accessibility feature generation.

   This directory contains code and scripts for generating and normalizing Q-motif and promoter accessibility feature data for input to DRMN.
-The steps shown here (outlined in Example.sh) will walk through the several steps necessary to aggregate and normalize ATACseq accessibility signals for use un DRMN.
+The steps shown here (outlined in Example.sh) will walk through the several steps necessary to aggregate and normalize ATACseq accessibility signals for use in DRMN.
+The files in example_files are meant to represent the full feature preparation pipeline, but for the chr1 subset of the Chronis et al. data set.

+This directory contains code for three C++ utilities (aggregateSignalMotifNet, aggregateSignalRegion, and mergeData).
+To run the main example analysis in Example.sh you will need to first compile each of these.
+The first two (aggregateSignalMotifNet, aggregateSignalRegion have a simple make file), and mergeData can be compiled with a simple g++ command given in the readme for this tool.

+Aside from this running the full Example.sh analysis requires a working matlab and python installation.

 ### Prepare coverage data from an aligned (ATACseq) library (.bam file).